How the Registry Works

 The department of health services shall designate a qualifying health information exchange organization to operate a health care directives registry.

 A.R.S. § 36-3291(A)The Department of Health Services does not run the registry itself.
-Instead, it designates a qualifying health information exchange organization to build and maintain it.
-That organization handles the technology, the storage, and the day-to-day operations.
-The registry accepts healthcare directives, prehospital medical care directives, and any amendments or revocations of those documents.
+Instead, it picks a health information exchange to build and run it.
+That group handles the technology, storage, and daily operations.

 What the Registry Does and Does Not Require